arnaudrenaud/speccharts/README.md

 `speccharts` reads your test files (JS or TS) and generates Mermaid flowcharts that give a bird's eye view of test suites. `describe` blocks render as nodes, `it` and `test` blocks render as leaves.

-It works especially well with deeply nested test suites.
-Some have advised against this way of organizing tests, but it helps convey ramified logic.
+It works especially well with deeply nested test suites, which can help to convey ramified logic.

 ## Language and syntax support